Paul McVeigh West Cork Residency 2026

 Granta Magazine

-Since I was knee-high as a writer, I’ve had this dream—to have one of my stories appear in Granta magazine.
+Since I was knee-high as a writer, I’ve hoped to have one of my stories appear in Granta magazine.
 Today, it happened.

 My story, winner of the 2021 Commonwealth Short Story Prize for the Canada and Europe region, has been published in Granta.